 “Evelyn Greenslade: Nothing here has worked out quite as I expected.
 Muriel Donnelly: Most things don’t.
 But sometimes what happens instead is the good stuff.”

-Indulge in a sleep in and leisurely breakfast spend the morning further exploring this beautiful city firstly with a visit to the City Palace with its many splendourous rooms and glimpses into the era of this opulence.
+This morning head to the rooftop for an optional morning meditation class and then indulge in a leisurely breakfast spend the morning further exploring this beautiful city firstly with a visit to the City Palace with its many splendorous rooms and glimpses into the era of this opulence.
 Leisurely stroll the streets around the old city.
 Late afternoon gather to board our boat for a cruise around Lake Pichola and sunset drinks on Jagmandir Island Palace.

 Meals – Breakfast

 After breakfast overlooking Lake Pichola, leave for your next destination – “The Best Exotic Marigold Hotel” in a small town called Khempur, where the film was shot.
-Check in and spend the late afternoon strolling through this small village, swimming in the pool and sampling some of local life before dinner in the restaurant and the opportunity to watch the movie, (again I know how many times have you seen it!).
+Check in and spend the late afternoon strolling through this small village, swimming in the pool and sampling some of local life, including *optional henna tattoos and sari dress ups before dinner in the restaurant and the opportunity to watch the movie, (again I know how many times have you seen it!).

 Meals – Breakfast and Dinner

 Early departure at 6am.
-Hopefully we will catch the train to Jaipur approximately 6.5 hours away.
-In the afternoon have a stretch in the garden at the Diggi Palace with a gentle yoga class or have a drink on the lawn.
+Hopefully we will catch the train to Jaipur approximately 7 hours away.
+In the afternoon brave the crazy local bazaar for some textiles, silver jewellery or copper pots, or sit in the garden at the Diggi Palace and have a drink on the lawn.

 Meals – Breakfast box provided for the train